 Small businesses can use search retargeting strategies to ensure they are getting their brand in front of consumers during the research phase of their online shopping journey without having to invest in SEO or PPC strategies.

 Brand building is one of the most challenging tasks for both new businesses and small businesses, but it’s also one of the most rewarding.
 Small businesses can use targeted ads to increase their name recognition with the right audience.

-Visual Objects found that 59% of consumers frequently notice ads for brands they have previously searched for.
+Visual Objects found that 59% of consumers frequently notice ads for brands they have previously searched for in 2021.

 Search retargeting strategies are a great option for small businesses or brand consulting firms looking to build name recognition.

 Jacob Fitzpatrick, owner of creative agency Fitz Designz, agrees that both large and small businesses can benefit from targeted online advertising.

 “Brand awareness is crucial for online success,” Fitzpatrick said.
 “Digital ads can serve as a visual nudge to increase top-of-mind awareness and recognition for potential customers.”

 Using data on consumer search behavior, small businesses can place targeted ads in front of interested users who could either be reminded of the brand or introduced to it for the first time.

 One of the oldest rules in the advertising world is the rule of seven: prospective buyers should hear or see a brand’s marketing or advertising efforts at least seven times before they buy.